Director of Strategy and Performance

 Western Australia Police needed a solution that would drive better policing outcomes by being able to more accurately forecast where resources should be allocated.

-Using SAS, WA Police has been able to forecast, within 1.5 percent, the likelihood of particular crimes occurring in areas.
-This enables them to allocate the most appropriate policing resources to counteract it.
+Able to forecast, within 1.5%, the likelihood of particular crimes occurring in areas and allocate the most appropriate policing resources to counteract it.